PhilipSCA/philanderson-co-uk/john/learning/com-science.md

 - Can install and update software on all computers at once
 - cheap, easy communication with other members - instant messaging
 - User accounts stored centrally - users can log in from any device
+Disadvantages:
+- Increased security risks to data
+- Malware/viruses spread easily between computers
+- If server fails, computers connected to it don't work
+- Computers may run slowly if lots of data travelling on network WAN - Wide Area Network - large area, connecting multiple LANs together - Infrastructure between LANs leased from telecommunication companies - own, manage it - connected by telephone lines, fibre optic cables, satellite links
+Switch - hardware - sends data between computers on a LAN - recieve data in frames, segment traffic by forwarding traffic to correct computer, using MAC address.
+  - Usually connected by UTP copper cable - cheap, flexible = easy to install Router - sends data between different networks with packets - creates WAN - uses an IP to route traffic
+  - Usually connected with fibre optic cable - higher bandwidth, suffers less from interference WAP - allows devices to connect wirelessly, as a switch NIC - built-in hardware - allows devices to connect to a network Bluetooth - direct connection between 2 devices, connection range = 10m, low bandwidth Wifi - used by multiple devices, range = 40-100m, higher bandwidth, used in routers, desktops, laptops.
+Network performance; affected by:
+  - Wireless/Wired - + type of wire being used - fibre optic fastest
+  - Bandwidth
+  - Range
+  - No. of people on network
+  - Obstacles between connecters - wireless - walls, distance, other devices Peer-to-peer(P2P) network
+Client-server network

+### Topologies - layout of network
+Star - Dis: If central switch fails, whole network fails \\ Adv: If one device fails, network unaffected Ring - Data moves in one direction - removes collisions - only one device can send data at once Bus - slow - data collisions on single backbone cable Mesh - Each device connected to every device - can send data fastest route. adv: no single point where network can fail \\ Dis: very expensive - need a lot of wire

+### Protocols & Packets
+Internet - massive WAN all over world - based around TCP/IP
+- Internet is hardware of network - WWW is data, collection of websites hosted on web servers, accessed through http Packet switching - process of data broken down into packets, then reassembled in order at destination - file broken into packets of 512 bytes
+ - Data split into packets, numbered - each packet sent fastest route across internet by routers - rearranged in order by packet numbers - if packets missing - timeout message sent.
+ - each packet given: IP address of destination, IP of where sent, packet number to be put back in order, error checking data Protocol - set of rules for how devices transmit data across a network

 ### Network Threats - Malware
 Malware - malicious software - installed on a device without person's knowledge or consent Types of Malware (3 main ones):